mendel5/uefi-bios/README.md

 - https://www.youtube.com/watch?v=ezubjTO7rRI PC BIOS Settings

 ## Todo
-- Which buttons to press for which mainboard manufacturer to enter the UEFI BIOS
+- Which buttons to press for which mainboard manufacturer to (a) enter the UEFI BIOS and (b) enter the boot menu
+  - F2, F10, F12, ESC, DEL?